NuhashHaque/Shoot-Astroid/README.md

+# A SHOOTING GAME IMPLEMENTENTED USING PYGAME PYTHON
  The Game is about Space and Asteroid.

  The Astroid Comes down from the space and Spaceship fires to destroy